|Rank||Program Name||Class Type|

 Although the demand for healthcare professionals of all experience levels remains high throughout the country, the U.S. Bureau of Labor Statistics projects that, between 2016-2026, employment of registered nurses (RNs) will continue to grow by 15%, faster than the average for related entry-level occupations such as certified nursing assistants (11%) or licensed practical nurses (12%).

-The availability of accelerated nursing programs online provides an avenue for working healthcare professionals to advance in the field.
-Graduates can access numerous benefits, including higher pay, more job opportunities, and the ability to provide higher quality care to patients.
+Accelerated nursing programs online provide an avenue for working healthcare professionals to advance in the nursing field.
+Graduates can access numerous benefits, including higher pay, more job opportunities, and the ability to provide higher quality care to patients through a second degree nursing program.
 Individuals with a bachelor’s degree in a discipline outside of healthcare can take advantage of a career with excellent prospects through a growing number of online accelerated bachelor of science in nursing (BSN) programs for non-nurses.